 - 1.17 Swiss Bernese Mountain Dog

 - 1.18 Great Bernese

 - 2 Final Thoughts

 Popular Bernese Mixes

 Mixed breeds, or designer dogs as they are also known as, are exactly that, a mixture of both parents.
-This means that they could be half one breed and half the other, or they could be much to similar to just one parent with only a hint of the other.
-Either way, when it comes to mixed breed dogs, you simply don’t know, or cannot guarantee, what genes to expect.
+This means that they could be half one breed and half the other.
+They can also be more similar to just one parent with only a hint of the other.
+Either way, when it comes to mixed-breed dogs, you simply don’t know, or cannot guarantee, what genes to expect.

-What you can expect with any Bernese Mountain Dog mix though, is that he is going to be a big dog, or much bigger than the other smaller parent, and while he will inherit genes from his other parent, he will always have a touch of sweetness and docility from the Bernese Mountain Dog, and he will likely be a strong, yet somewhat shy, character.
+What you can expect with any Berner mix though, is that he is going to be a big dog.
+Typically, they will at least be much bigger than the other smaller parent if they are smaller.
+Berner hybrids will also always have a touch of sweetness and docility from the Bernese Mountain Dog.
+He will likely be a strong, yet somewhat shy, character.
 So, without further ado, let’s look at some of the cutest Bernese Mountain Dog mixes you can find!

 Golden Mountain Dog

 The Golden mountain dog, thanks to his friendly Golden Retriever parent, is one of the sweetest and friendliest pooches around.
 He is very affectionate with his family, and once he has warmed up to strangers, he is affectionate with them also.